kadavilrahul/browser-use-web-terminal-ui/README.md

-# Browser Automation with Gemini AI
+# Browser Automation with AI

 - A minimal browser automation setup that integrates AI models
 - It takes user input and executes tasks on a Chromium browser